Chart Color Schemes

 Melton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects that could affect this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects that may affect this region.
 Notable initiatives include the Melton Level Crossing Removal Project, Melton Line Upgrade & Cobblebank Stabling Yard, Melton Suburban Revitalisation, and Western Freeway Upgrade - Melton to Caroline Springs.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.